F1lus/fullstack/README.md

 # Full Stack web development project
+This application is being developed for a university course called Full Stack web development @ ELTE

 ## Development guidelines
 - The **app** folder should be where the routes are defined